OctopusDeploy/docs/docs/key-concepts/machine-roles.md

 ---

-Machine roles allow you to ‚Äútag‚Äù machines with a specific keyword which you can later on use to scope deployment steps and/or variables.
+Machine roles allow you to "tag" machines with a specific keyword which you can later on use to scope deployment steps and/or variables.

 ## Creating a role and assigning it to a Tentacle